CPA Course Details 2025: Eligibility, Pattern, Fee & More

 Q3.
 Can I do CPA after the 12th?

 Ans.
-No, you can’t pursue CPA directly after the 12th.
-You must have completed graduation in a relevant field.
+No, you can’t pursue a CPA directly after the 12th.
+You must have completed a graduation in a relevant field.

-We hope that we have provided you with every single detail about the CPA course and what all does it entail.
+We hope that we have provided you with every single detail about the CPA course and what all does it entails.
 If you are looking forward to being the next big business leader in the field of Accounting and Finance and require a push in your endeavours, we at Leverage Edu are here for you.
 Through our expert mentors, we help you chase your dreams and achieve everything you have aimed for through counselling sessions.
-Book your 30 minutes of free career counselling session with us and get the answers to all your career-related queries.
+Book your 30-minute free career counselling session with us and get the answers to all your career-related queries.

 Leave a Reply